lvl-42/IonicMathGame/README.md

 # Ionic Angular Math Game Application

-This application is a quickdemo of the Ionic Framework and Angular.
+This application is a quick demo of the Ionic Framework and Angular.

 ## Getting Started